kkkele/easy-translation/docs/zh-cn/genTranslator.md

     }

     @Translation(name = "getStrV3")
-    public String getByCondition(Integer id, String other, String other2) {
+    public String getByCondition(Integer id, Integer other, String other2) {
         return StrUtil.join(",",id,other,other2);
     }

     @Translation(name = "getStrV4")
-    public String getByCondition(String other, @TransMapper Integer id, String other2) {
+    public String getByCondition(String other, @TransMapper Integer id, Boolean other2) {
         return StrUtil.join(",",id,other,other2);
     }
 ```